Merchant Terms and Conditions

 4. To be able to find out the latest information (update) on Payment Transactions used to resolve all differences in Payment Transactions, Merchants are required to reconcile using the latest information (updates) that are available on FasaPay website.

-1. FasaPay will process FasaPay account transaction mutation data request submitted by FasaPay Member at a cost of $5 (five US dollars) for each transaction mutation with a period of one year.
+1. FasaPay will process FasaPay account transaction mutation data request submitted by FasaPay Member at a cost of $5 (five) dollars for each transaction mutation with a period of one year.

-2. FasaPay will process the bank's SWIFT copy document request submitted by FasaPay Member at a cost of $25 (twenty-five US dollars) for each document.
+2. FasaPay will process the bank's SWIFT copy document request submitted by FasaPay Member at a cost of $25 (twenty-five) dollars for each document.

-3. FasaPay will process the data filling request submitted by FasaPay Member for audit purposes at a cost of $25 (twenty-five US dollars) for each document.
+3. FasaPay will process the data filling request submitted by FasaPay Member for audit purposes at a cost of $25 (twenty-five) dollars for each document.

 1. If there is a discrepancy in Payment Data after the Transaction takes place due to corrections or errors made by the Merchant that result in the Customer being underpaid or overpaid, then the settlement of the shortage or overpayment is the sole responsibility of the Merchant.